Salient Object Detection: A Survey: Survey of the State of the Art

-The \textbf{focusness prior}, reflecting the fact that a salient object is often photographed in focus to attract more attention, has been investigated in recent works~\cite{JiangLYP13UFO, li2014saliency}.
-Jiang~\etal~\cite{JiangLYP13UFO} define the focusness from the degree of focal blur.
+The \textbf{focusness prior}, the fact that a salient object is often photographed in focus to attract more attention, has been investigated in~\cite{JiangLYP13UFO, li2014saliency}.
+Jiang~\etal~\cite{JiangLYP13UFO} calculate the focusness from the degree of focal blur.
 By modeling such a de-focus blur as the convolution of a sharp image with a point spread function, approximated by a Gaussian kernel, the pixel-level focusness is casted as estimating the standard deviation of the Gaussian kernel by scale space analysis.
-Regional focusness score can be computed by propagating the focusness and/or sharpness at the boundary and interior edge pixels.
+Regional focusness score is computed by propagating the focusness and/or sharpness at the boundary and interior edge pixels.
 The saliency score is finally derived from the non-linear combination of uniqueness (global contrast), objectness, and focusness scores.

 Performance of salient object detection based on regions might be affected by the segmentation parameters.
 In addition to other approaches based on multi-scale regions \cite{jiang2011automatic, yan2013hierarchical, LiLSDH13Contextual}, single-scale potential salient regions are extracted by solving the facility location problem in~\cite{JiangD13submodular}.
 An input image is first represented as an undirected graph on superpixels, where a much smaller set of candidate region centers are then generated through agglomerative clustering.
 On this set, a submodular objective function is built to maximize the similarity.
 By applying a greedy algorithm, the objective function can be iteratively optimized to group superpixels into regions whose saliency values are further measured via the regional global contrast and spatial distribution.